 About this Artist

 Diana Krall is the only jazz singer to have eight albums debut at the top of the Billboard Jazz Albums chart.
-To date, her albums have garnered two Grammy® Awards, ten Juno® Awards and have also earned nine gold, three platinum and seven multi-platinum albums.
+To date, her albums have garnered two Grammy Awards and 10 Juno Awards.
+They have also earned nine gold, three platinum, and seven multiplatinum certifications.
 Krall’s unique artistry transcends any single musical style and has made her one of the most recognizable artists of our time.
-As The New York Times recently noted Krall possesses, “A voice at once cool and sultry, wielded with a rhythmic sophistication”
+As The New York Times recently noted, Krall possesses “a voice at once cool and sultry, wielded with a rhythmic sophistication.”

-Born in Nanaimo, British Columbia, which is outside of Vancouver, Krall grew up in the western part of Canada and began studying the piano when she was four years old.
-By the time she was 15, she was performing jazz locally and with the encouragement of her father, a stride pianist with a vast knowledge of such Twenties and Thirties keyboard masters as Fats Waller, James P. Johnson, and Earl Hines, she devoted herself to music.
+Born in Nanaimo, British Columbia, outside Vancouver, Krall grew up in the western part of Canada and began studying the piano when she was four years old.
+By the time she was 15, she was performing jazz locally and with the encouragement of her father, a stride pianist with a vast knowledge of such ’20s and ’30s keyboard masters as Fats Waller, James P. Johnson, and Earl Hines, she devoted herself to music.
 “I think Dad had every recording Fats Waller ever made,” she says, “and I tried to learn as many as I could.”

-Diana Krall’s recordings have been included in several film soundtracks and she has expanded upon her role as a performer to include songwriting, producing and arranging and has brought her talents to collaborate with many other artists including Paul McCartney, Barbra Streisand and Tony Bennett.
-She tours extensively around the globe to sold out audiences, appearing at premiere jazz festivals and concert halls throughout North America, Europe, Asia and Australia.
+Krall’s recordings have been included in several film soundtracks, and she has expanded upon her role as a performer to include songwriting, producing, and arranging, bringing her talents to collaborations with many other artists, including Paul McCartney and Barbra Streisand as well as Tony Bennett.
+She tours extensively around the globe to sold-out audiences, appearing at premier jazz festivals and concert halls throughout North America, Europe, Asia, and Australia.